 Today I want to break down Pinterest Analytics, and make it easy for everyone to understand.
 The topics in this guide include:

-We will also go step by step through each screen, which means you will see my Pinterest Analytics for TechStarZone.com.
+We will also go step by step through each section of Pinterest Analytics, which means you will see my Pinterest Analytics for TechStarZone.com.
 You will not see millions of followers or impressions or clicks or saves for the following reasons:

 I got started with Pinterest at the end of October 2018 and knew NOTHING about the platform.